Devolutions/devolutions-gateway/devolutions-gateway/openapi/dotnet-client/docs/JrecApi.md

 <a id="pullrecordingfile"></a>
 # **PullRecordingFile**
-> System.IO.Stream PullRecordingFile (Guid id, string filename)
+> FileParameter PullRecordingFile (Guid id, string filename)

 Retrieves a recording file for a given session